Onyango: Simba SC seal signing of defender from Gor Mahia | Goal.com

 “Therefore Kenya international [Joash] Onyango has landed at Msimbazi.”

-His arrival is seen as Simba’s plan to survive when Serge Pascal Wawa, 33, will eventually leave the club.
+His arrival is seen as Simba’s plan to survive when Serge Pascal Wawa, 33, eventually leaves the club.
 Onyango is expected to fight for places with the Ivorian as well as Kennedy Juma and Erasto Nyoni.

 Simba lost the battle to sign centre-back Bakari Mwamnyeto from Coastal Union as the Tanzanian preferred a move to Yanga.